pkcoff/OFI-BGQ-BuildEnv/README.md

     --with-bgq-progress=auto

-For the 0.2 release both the basic and scalable mr modes are supported.
+Both the basic and scalable mr modes are supported.
 The default is now basic as it allows for MPI_Put hardware accleration.
 To build in scalable mode change this in the simple_configure:

     --with-bgq-mr=basic